Giuseppe-Della-Corte/IESTAC/README.md

   * [Licence](#licence)

 ## Methodology
-To read in details the methodological approach, the experiments, and the evaluation of this corpus, please refer to <a href="https://www.aclweb.org/anthology/2020.nlpbt-1.5/">A Multi-Modal English-Italian Parallel Corpus for End-to-End Speech-to-Text Machine Translation</a>.
+To read in details the methodological approach, the experiments, and the evaluation of this corpus, please refer to <a href="https://www.aclweb.org/anthology/2020.nlpbt-1.5/">IESTAC: English-Italian Parallel Corpus for End-to-End Speech-to-Text Machine Translation</a>.
 What it follows is a table that provides a quick glance at the tasks tackled and the technologies used.

 | Task | Technology|
 | ------------- | ---: |